Skip to main content

 Captive: show product mastery + target consistency.
 Broker: show needs-based advising + coverage comparisons.
 In both cases, prove retention thinking, not just new business.

-Your cover letter should do three things fast: show you can sell, show you can retain, and show you won’t create compliance headaches.
-Keep your proof concrete (a metric or a process), place license status early, and avoid generic “I’m motivated” filler - that’s the quickest way to look like a churn-risk candidate.
+Your cover letter should achieve three things quickly: demonstrate your sales ability, show you can retain clients, and reassure the reader you won’t create compliance issues.
+Keep your proof concrete, such as a metric or a process, place your license status early, and avoid generic “I’m motivated” filler.
+That’s the fastest way to avoid looking like a churn-risk candidate.

-Now take 5 minutes: pick one core angle (new business, renewals, or process accuracy), swap in one real mini-proof from your experience, then rewrite your last paragraph as a contribution statement (what you’ll move in the first 60 days).
+Now take 5 minutes: pick one core angle, such as new business, renewals, or process accuracy, swap in one real mini-proof from your experience, then rewrite your last paragraph as a contribution statement - what you’ll move in the first 60 days.